vygr/ChrysaLisp/docs/CSCRIPT.md

 OK, that's a bit flippant.
 What the reverse polish stage did was to arrange things so that we can scan the output and emit instructions without a care.
 And it also boiled away the ordering operators like `:lrb` and `:lsb` !
-All of those operators are just changing the order of what we do at the VP level.
+All of those operators are just changing the order of what we do at the VP output stage.

 Your left only with these operations, in the your defined order.
 Languages may vary in the order rules, but they ALL do this !